Blaizzy/mlx-embeddings/README.md

 ## Supported Models Archictectures
 MLX-Embeddings supports a variety of model architectures for text embedding tasks.
 Here's a breakdown of the currently supported architectures:
-- XLM-RoBERTa (Cross-lingual Language Model - Robustly Optimized BERT Approach) <!-- could not find a model that worked with the current implementation. problem comes from position_ids parameters in XLMRobertaEmbeddings but I did not look into it too much-->
+- XLM-RoBERTa (Cross-lingual Language Model - Robustly Optimized BERT Approach) <!-- could only make it work with Snowflake/snowflake-arctic-embed-l-v2.0.
+For others that I have tested, the problem comes from position_ids parameters in XLMRobertaEmbeddings but I did not look into it too much-->
 - BERT (Bidirectional Encoder Representations from Transformers)
 - ModernBERT (modernized bidirectional encoder-only Transformer model)